johnbeve/PHI-696/Project-1/README.md

 ∀x∃y∀z(R(x,y) ∧ R(x,z) ∧ R(y,z))
 ∃x∀y∃z(R(x,y) ∧ R(x,z) ∧ R(y,z))

-After referencing Hedman 2.4, I'm not sure how to graph either sentence
+After referencing Hedman 2.4, I'm not sure how to graph either sentence (or how to show that they are not equivalent).
+However:

+∀x∃y∀z = For all x there exists some y such that for all z ∃x∀y∃z = There exists x such that for all y there exists z

+Clearly have different meaings, and I assume the graph will reflect this in how the variables are mapped (or not mapped) to each other.

 ```

 8. Using an online tableau proof generator - such as the one found here `https://www.umsu.de/trees/` - provide tree proofs of the following entailments, which are known as the De Morgan's laws: